-Reyhan Durmaz's research interests include Syriac Christianity, religion and society in late antiquity, hagiography, and Christian-Muslim relations in the Middle Ages.
-Her first monograph, Stories between Christianity and Islam: Saints, Memory, and Cultural Exchange in Late Antiquity and Beyond (University of California Press, October 2022), examines the transmission of non-biblical saints' stories and cults from Christianity to Islam.
-Her other research projects include study of rural Christianities in the Middle Ages in the eastern Mediterranean, and religious skepticism in the medieval Middle East.
-Dr. Durmaz received her PhD from Brown University (2019), with a Joukowsky Outstanding Dissertation Award in Humanities.
-She was a Junior Fellow in Byzantine Studies at the Dumbarton Oaks Research Library and Collection (AY 2018-19).
-Her research has also been supported by the Woodrow Wilson Foundation.
+Her first monograph, Stories between Christianity and Islam: Saints, Memory, and Cultural Exchange in Late Antiquity and Beyond (University of California Press, October 2022), examines the transmissions of non-biblical saints' stories and cults from Christianity to Islam.
+Dr. Durmaz's dissertation project (Brown University, 2019), on which her book is based, received a Joukowsky Outstanding Dissertation Award in Humanities.
+She also held a Junior Fellowship in Byzantine Studies at the Dumbarton Oaks Research Library and Collection (AY 2018-19), and a Charlotte Newcombe Dissertation Fellowship by the Woodrow Wilson Foundation while working on this project.

-During her time as a Faculty Fellow at the Wolf Humanities Center's Forum on Migration (AY 2021-22), Dr. Durmaz started working on the first Arabic newspaper published in the United States, Kawkab America, analyzing the ways the Syrian immigrant community articulated religion and religious diversity in 19th-century NYC.
-She has also recently organized a Boardman online talk series, Destabilizing Religion in the Medieval Middle East (February-March 2022), which examined the categories of religion and non-religion in the context of the medieval Middle East.
+During her time as a Faculty Fellow at the Wolf Humanities Center's Forum on Migration (AY 2021-22), Dr. Durmaz also started working on the first Arabic newspaper published in the United States, Kawkab America, analyzing the ways Middle Eastern immigrants in NYC articulated religion and religious diversity in 19th-century America.
+You can hear more about this project in Dr. Durmaz's talk, Immigrant Voices on Paper, at the Material Texts Workshop at the University of Pennsylvania.
+Her study of Kawkab Amrika is published in the Journal of the American Academy of Religion.

 Ph.D., Brown University (2019)